| |

 With some variations, the “timbre” (1) of the Farandole niçoise is well knowned all along Mediterranean littoral, from Languedoc to County of Nice.
 Within his Manuel moderne de fifre traditionnel, Jean-Michel Lhubac publishes two versions: the Farandole du Clapas issued from South-Catalan fund, and the Cornards’ branle, a carnivalesque song from Bousquet-d’Orb (Hérault).

-Adieu, pauvre Carnaval (Farewell, poor Carnival)
+Example: Adieu, pauvre Carnaval (Farewell, poor Carnival) |

-So, the timbre of Adièu paure Carneval is known in Auvergne under the name of Albanese’s air dated from the XVIII-th century, as well as in Brittany where it is used by the hymn O soñjal en hon pec’hejoù...
-Attributed either to Giovanni Battista Pergolesi or to the French castrat soprano Egide Joseph Ignace Antoine Albanese, composers of the XVIII-th century.
+So, the timbre (1) of Adièu paure Carneval is known in Auvergne under the name of Albanese’s air dated from the 18th century, as well as in Brittany where it is used by the hymn O soñjal en hon pec’hejoù...
+Attributed either to Giovanni Battista Pergolesi or to the French castrat soprano Egide Joseph Ignace Antoine Albanese, composers of the 18th century.
 The County of Nice appropriates it as a Christmas carol.
 The latest manifestation of this tune is found in the ending theme music of the television broadcast Bonne nuit, les petits (Good night, kids).

-Li Courdelli - El Desembre congelat - Shepherds, Let’s All Go...
+Example: Li Courdelli (Lei Courdello) - El Desembre congelat (La Nit de Nadal) - Shepherds, Let’s All Go... |

 Où s’en vont ces gais bergers ?
 (Where are going away these cheerful shepherds?)
 (Claude Balbastre, Marc-Antoine Charpentier),